awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 **✅ Step 2 Create the keyspace `quine`**

-From the [Astra DB dashboard](https://astra.datastax.com), click on your database name.
+From the [Astra DB console](https://astra.datastax.com), click on your database name, or create a new one called `quine` (or another name of your preference).
 Scroll down to where the keyspaces are listed, and click the `Add Keyspace` button to create a new keyspace.
 Name this keyspace `quine`.

 **✅ Step 3 Configuration**